-Health Care Services' Action: Pending.
+Health Care Services' Action: Fully implemented.

-Health Care Services states it drafted a written policy that addressed the timeliness of the financial reviews, which it anticipates executive management will review and approve by the end of January 2012.
+Health Care Services approved a written policy in February 2012 that addressed the timeliness of the financial reviews.

 Recommendation 1.4-See pages 21 and 22 of the audit report for information on the related finding.